google sheets

 Jump to

 Google Sheets users often need to switch the X and Y axis to better visualize their data.
-This quick and easy guide will walk you through the steps.
+This quick guide will walk you through the steps.

 First, you'll learn how to exchange axis labels in a few straightforward steps.
-Additionally, we'll explore why Sourcetable is a better alternative to using Google Sheets.
+We'll also explore why Sourcetable offers a more efficient alternative to using Google Sheets.

 How to Switch X and Y Axis in Google Sheets